alextrandev/fullstack_travel_buddy/README.md

 6. Find the Create Pull Request button, add a reviewer and create the request.
 7. Wait for the request to be accepted.
 In the meantime, you can create a new branch and work on something else.

+**Testing the pull request  before merging**

+1. Fetch changes `git fetch origin`
+2. Checkout the branch `git checkout -b branch-name origin/branch-name`
+3. Reinstall dependencies in both frontend and backend `npm i` and `composer i`
+4. Host both front and backend if haven't
+5. Test the changes
+6. If everything is ok, go to github and merge the request

 ## Screenshot
 **Homepage**
 ![homepage screenshot](./...)